 Here are the top celebrity and entertainment stories from Fox News Flash.
 Check out the entertainment highlights from this past week.
-NEW Fox News articles can now be heard on audio!
-When Hollywood does something well, it often repeats it.

 The successful reboots and revivals of “Doctor Who,” “Gilmore Girls,” and “Veronica Mars” are just a few examples.
 But striking the appropriate balance during a reset is difficult.